lazypower/dasroot-blog/content/2013-12-22-making-juju-visible-on-your-lan.md

 As I continue exploring the depths of Juju and what it offers I've outgrown using lynx to test my setups.
 Now that I'm running a Juju lab locally I figured its time to break the chains of the sandbox and make the services I'm deploying on my network visible to the machines on my LAN.

+> **WARNING:** These instructions are intended to be run *before* you bootstrap your local environment.
+Do not attempt this on a running local provider - as you will lose connectivity to your units, and possibly break your local provider environment.

 ### Setting up the Bridge Adapter

 ```